 Drivers are being urged to check that their vehicles will be compatible with the new eco-friendly E10 fuel that was recently launched in the UK

-When will E10 fuel be introduced in the UK?
+When was E10 fuel introduced in the UK?

-The new E10 fuel rolled out nationwide from September 2021, replacing E5 fuel as the standard petrol grade.
+The new E10 fuel rolled out nationwide across Britain from September 2021, replacing E5 fuel as the standard petrol grade.

 In preparation for this The Department for Transport (Dft) ran a nationwide E10 fuel UK awareness campaign in the summer to inform motorists of the fuel changes, promote the benefits of E10 petrol and to advise drivers to use the online checker to see if their vehicle will run on the new E10 fuel.

 E10 petrol: What is E10 fuel - What's the difference?

 The new eco-fuel, E10, is a biofuel made up of 90% regular unleaded and 10% ethanol.

 As E10 fuel contains twice as much renewable ethanol as existing E5 petrol, it makes the new fuel less polluting compared with E5 petrol.